 The endless progression of technology can actually work to a savvy buyer’s advantage.
 With newer CPUs arriving at higher price tags, you can save a significant amount of money over an i7 or i9 laptop by picking an i5 model.

-Below we’ve rounded up the current top 5 best i5 laptops available in 2018, broken down by price and specified use.
+Below we’ve rounded up the current best i5 laptops in 2023, broken down by price and specified use.

 The Lineup At A Glance

 - Asus Vivobook S15